RubenPants/Toledo-Lecture-Downloader/README.md

 Say for example that your lecture uses the following: *lec-1-...* then add the following to the dictionary: ``` put("lec-1-", "lec-[i]-"); ```.

+#### Why is the download taking this long?
+A lecture is downloaded by downloading segments of around 9 seconds separately.
+These segments are then (sequentially) knitted back together.
+This process takes quite some overhead with it, but this is unfortunately how online video-streaming services work.
+The downloading-speed mainly depends on how stable your internet connection is.
+Note that even with a solid internet connection it still can take up to 20 minutes to load a 2 hour lecture.

 ## Copy Right
 KU Leuven (or any other platform for which you'll try to use this program to download video's from) has full copy right.
 If you want to download the